3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `<input>` tag.

-Almost everything inside a form is an `input`.
 An input is a form field that can hold data from the user.
 It is a self-closing element, like `img`.
 It has a `type` attribute which tells the browser what type of data the field should contain, and how it should behave.
 Here's a list of input types and what data they accept:

 | type | info |
 | :--- | :--- |